 The ADA helps to save lives, educate the public about the disease and preventative measures, and to search for a cure.
 Being diabetic herself, this is a sponsorship near and dear to Eddie’s wife, Trish.

 Both organizations focus on the physical and mental health of our American soldiers.
 The Wounded Warrior Project also focuses on the long-term financial well-being of injured vets, their families, and their care-takers.
 K-9s for Warriors provides service dogs to warriors suffering from PTSD and injury.

 We proudly donate to this organization that works to enhance the lives of children and families in South Africa by providing the resources and education they need to improve their family situation financially, educationally, and spiritually.
 We started sponsoring Asemahle Yothwana from Umzimvubu, South Africa in Sept 9, 2009.
 The World Vision office in South Africa has informed us that Asemahle Yothwana is no longer available for sponsorship because her family has moved away from the community.
 We have a new precious child, Anothando Mdoyi from Mbhashe, South Africa that we will be sponsoring.
 Anothando was born on July 6, 2011 and lives with her grandmother.
 World Vision supplies family farms with chickens and seeds so they can both eat and sell eggs and food they cultivate.
 Each year as a family, we decide what animals or supplies we want to sponsor for that year.
-We have donated chickens, goats, ducks, rabbits, clothing, medicine, necessities and soccer balls.
+We have donated food, chickens, goats, ducks, rabbits, clothing, medicine, necessities and soccer balls.
 Through their Channels of Hope program, they address the AIDS health crisis in South Africa by empowering church leaders to provide education programs and care for people living with AIDS.
 World Vision also uses donated funds to help train healthcare workers, improve childhood education, and train families on how to grow small businesses.